In Return (Odesza album)

-In Return is the second album by American electronic music duo Odesza, released on September 9, 2014 through Counter and Ninja Tune.
+In Return is the second album by American electronic music duo Odesza, released on September 9, 2014, through Counter and Ninja Tune.
 It is the major label debut of the electronic duo after the release of their self-released debut album Summer's Gone two years prior and follows up that album.

 The album debuted atop the Top Dance/Electronic Albums chart and was positively received by critics.

-The "Say My Name" track (instrumental version) used in Windows 10 Promotional and Retail Demo Video.
+The "Say My Name" track (instrumental version) was used in Windows 10 Promotional and Retail Demo Video.

 Background and composition

 During production, Mills and Knight were more open to experimentation, favoring more of a singer-songwriter approach with a greater focus on lyrical content.
 The result is a more vocally driven album, contrasting with their previous sample-based releases.
 Coming from a classically trained background, Knight was more concerned of the technicality of the music, while Mills focused on the production side.
 Knight's interest in pop and dance music influenced Mill's tastes, which contributed to the direction of the album.
 The track "It's Only" was distinguished by the duo as "the most mature growth [on the album]" due to its more unconventional production.

 The album's name is a reference to the duo's appreciation of returning home after a long period of touring.

 In Return was released a few weeks earlier than intended due to fan anticipation.
 On September 18, 2015, the deluxe edition of the album was released containing live and instrumental tracks from the standard edition album, in addition to the single "Light" featuring Little Dragon.